kinshuk4/daily-coding-problem-solutions/problem801_850/README.md

 ```

 Due to some improbably low flight prices, the cheapest itinerary would be `JFK -> ATL -> ORD -> LAX`, costing $440.

+## Daily Coding Problem: Problem #805 [Easy]

+This problem was asked by Dropbox.

+Spreadsheets often use this alphabetical encoding for its columns: "A", "B", "C", ..., "AA", "AB", ..., "ZZ", "AAA", "AAB", ....

+Given a column number, return its alphabetical column id.
+For example, given `1`, return "A".
+Given `27`, return "AA".